 Instead of daydreaming, thinking hard and hoping an idea will pop out of the blue, there are ways to think ‘within the box’ and help jump start a creative process that will lead to new invention ideas for kids.

-Here are some great methods to think of new invention ideas - one of them is sure to help you come up with your child new innovative invention.
+Here are some great methods to think of new invention ideas - one of them is sure to help you inspire your child to come up with a new innovative invention.